nnunodev/nnunodev/README.md

 - 👋 Hi, I’m @nnunodev
 - 👀 I’m a QA Automation engineer and a hobbyist Game developer :)
-- 🌱 I’m currently learning libgdx
+- 🌱 I love retro gaming and I’m currently learning libgdx

 <!---
 nnunodev/nnunodev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.